Android File Transfer Not Working? 10 Easy Fixes (2026)

 #Update macOS

 Go to Apple menu > System Settings > General > Software Update and install any available updates.
-Apple’s macOS release notes show that USB driver improvements are included in most point releases, and macOS Sonoma 14.4 specifically fixed several MTP compatibility issues.
+According to Apple’s macOS Sonoma update notes, these updates improve stability, performance, or compatibility.
+The Sonoma 14.4 notes don’t list an MTP-specific fix.

 #How Do You Fix Advanced Connection Issues?